mattermost/mattermost-handbook/operations/deployment-engineering/status-update-template.md

-# Deployment Engineering: MME Sev 1 Outage Status Update Template
+# Deployment Engineering: MME Sev 1 outage status update template

 Below is a template for sharing status updates for MME Sev 1 Outages: